 Variables which can be accessed only from inside an object is called as private variables.
 These variables can be created by adding two underscores before the variables name.For example,

-here “__number” is a private variable , “call” function can access this variable using phone.__number, but if you try to access the same from outside , it will not work.
-Uncomment the last line and check the output
+here “__number” is a private variable , “call” function can access this variable using phone.__number, but this will variable will not be available if you try to access the same from outside.

 Next chapter: Python file handling